guidance-guarantee-programme/pension_guidance/content/financial_advice.en.md

 Always ask an adviser if they’re independent or restricted.

-Restricted advisers are limited to certain types of products (eg only annuities) or the providers they can choose from.
+Restricted advisers are limited to certain types of products (e.g. only annuities) or the providers they can choose from.
 Independent advisers cover the whole market.

 ##Paying for financial advice